slimtoolkit/slim/README.md

 - `--target` - you can specify the target docker container or its name/ID (not docker image name/ID) using the `--target`.
 Note that the target container must be running.
 You can use the `docker run` command to start the target container.
 - `--help` show help (default: false)

+See the "Debugging Using the `debug` Command" section for more information about this command.

 ### `REGISTRY` COMMAND OPTIONS

 #### `PULL` SUBCOMMAND OPTIONS